getCUJO/confluent-platform/README.md

 Attributes
 ----------

+Configuration is done by overriding default attributes.
+All configuration keys have a default defined in [attributes/default.rb](attributes/default.rb).
+Please read it to have a comprehensive view of what and how you can configure this cookbook behavior.

 Recipes
 -------

 ### default

+Does nothing.

 ### repository

 Configure confluent repository.

-### install-kafka
+### install-*service*

-Install and fully configure Kafka by running *repository*, *kafka-package*, *kafka-user*, *kafka-config* and *kafka-service*, in that order.
+Install and fully configure a given *service* by running *repository* and its 4 dedicated recipes: *package*, *user*, *config* and *service*, in that order.

-### kafka-package
+### *service*-package

-Install kafka from confluent repository.
+Install given *service* from confluent repository.

-### kafka-user
+### *service*-user

-Create kafka system user and group.
+Create given *service* system user and group.

-### kafka-config
+### *service*-config

-Generate kafka configuration, search for a zookeeper cluster and other kafka nodes thanks to cluster-search cookbook.
+Generate *service* configuration.
+May search for dependencies (like Zookeeper or other nodes of the same cluster) with the help of cluster-search cookbook.

-### kafka-service
+### *service*-service

-Install kafka service for systemd, enable and start it.
-Install *java* package by default.
+Install systemd unit for the given *service*, then enable and start it.

+Note: install *java* package by default, can be disable by setting `node['confluent-platform']['java']` to nil, "" or false.
+A platform specific configuration is also possible.

 Resources/Providers
 -------------------